pmacosta/putil/docs/exh.rst

-conditionally raising it with :py:meth:`putil.exh.ExHandle.raise_exception_if` takes the same number of lines of code as an exception raised inside an :code:`if` block and incurs a slight performance penalty, using the :ref:`exh-module` allows for automatic documentation of the exceptions raised by any function, method or class property with the help of the :ref:`exdoc-module`.
+conditionally raising it with :py:meth:`putil.exh.ExHandle.raise_exception_if` takes the same number of lines of code as an exception raised inside an :code:`if` block and incurs a slight performance penalty, using the :py:mod:`putil.exh` module allows for automatic documentation of the exceptions raised by any function, method or class property with the help of the :py:mod:`putil.exdoc` module.

 *********
 Functions